pavenvivek/Airline_Delay_Prediction/README.md

 # Airline_Delay_Prediction
 Airline delay prediction application using PHP and PostgreSQL

+The input datasets are retrived from "ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/" and then processed by the application

+The live version is available at "http://ella.ils.indiana.edu/~pvivekan/php_project/page1.php"